Skip to content

 In Kotlin coroutines, the “select” expression makes it possible to await multiple suspending functions simultaneously and selects the first result that becomes available.
 It’s a suspending function that is suspended until one of the clauses is either selected or fails.

 The select expression can be used in some of the use cases while application development.
-For example,
+For example:

 …And a lot of use cases like this.